G.D. Interclube (basketball)

-Grupo Desportivo Interclube is an Angolan basketball club based in Luanda.
+Grupo Desportivo Interclube is an Angolan basketball club based in Luanda, in the Ponta Rocha neighbourhood.
 It is part of the mutisports club with the same name.
 The club's basketball teams (men and women) compete at the local level, at the Luanda Provincial Basketball Championships and at the Men's and Women's leagues as well as at continental level, at the annual African Basketball Club Champions League.

+The Interclube men's team has won the Taça de Angola (Angolan Cup) in 2024.